• Skip to primary navigation

 Swimming can lead to the spread of various water recreational illnesses.

-Facts depict that 93% of the Americans would not opt for using other people’s used bathwater; however, yet tend to refrain from taking a shower before entering a pool.
+Facts depict that 93% of Americans would not opt for using other people’s used bathwater; however, yet tend to refrain from taking a shower before entering a pool.

 As per reports by the Water Quality and Health Council, 40% of the American population pulls off this stunt.